IagallYT/Among-Us-Combined-Map/README.md

 This is a BepInEx mod that replaces the Polus map with a new map called Custom Impostor.
 This new map is the cobination of many rooms from all 4 maps from Among Us!

-#### Every player in the room must have the mod installed for it to work correctly.
-Please DO NOT play this mod on public lobbies, it is intended for private organised lobbies.
+**Every player in the room must have the mod installed for it to work correctly.
+Please DO NOT play this mod on public lobbies.**

 # Table of Contents: